orsifrancesco/instagram-without-api/README.md

-# instagram-without-api
+# instagram-without-api, Instagram Scraping in 2021

-Just a simple php code to get instagram public pictures by user or by tag without api.
+Just a simple php code to get instagram public pictures by **every user** and by **every tag** without api.

 ## Installation